-For the past 39 years, Art Street has been bringing art out of studios, galleries and museums throughout Wisconsin and the country.
+For over 40 years, Art Street has been bringing art out of studios, galleries and museums throughout Wisconsin and the country.

 Contemporary.
 Pop Art.
 Literature.
 Abstract Expressionism.
 Photography.
 Art Nouveau.
-Theatre.
-And MORE.

 Unauthorized Vendors and Solicitors:

-Oneida Nation Art Demonstrations
+Art Demonstrations (TBD)

 The Artist Demonstration Area provides a view of artists and their work during the creative process.
 Patrons will have the opportunity to ask questions and discuss the artist’s work.